 It is important to note here that while we are comparing the counties with the highest graduation rate in every state, Washington D.C. is the only county within the territory known as the District of Columbia.
 This makes a comparison with other states with multiple counties difficult, so be sure to keep that in mind when interpreting the data.
 As discussed above, this is an ongoing issue that we work hard at United Way of the National Capital Area to address.

-There are many factors that go into high school graduation rates, including demographics, economics, and more.
+There are many factors that go into high school graduation rates by state, including demographics, economics, and more.
 There are also many benefits of having obtained a high school degree, including higher income, and various social benefits.
 One benefit we decided to dive deeper into involves a generational impact: how can obtaining a high school degree affect your future child?

 The National Center for Children in Poverty tracks child poverty rates, comparing children whose parents have a high school diploma to those who do not.
 The above map demonstrates the difference in child poverty levels when parents obtain a diploma.